 Is there a word [the son] of whom he says, ‘See, this is new’?
 He already HAS BECOME to the ages, which he HAS BECOME from-to before us.
 There is no remembrance for the first ones; nor also for the last ones WHO ARE; He is not for them a remembrance with those who are for the last one.”

-Ecclesiastes 1:7-11 Concrete, literal translation
+Ecclesiastes 1:7-11 RBT

 For now, we are looking through a mirror, in an enigma.
 However then, face towards face.
 For now I am recognizing [ginōskō] out from a portion; however then I will recognize [epiginóskó] as also I have been recognized.”

-1 Corinthians 13:12 literal
+1 Corinthians 13:12 RBT

-Is the Bible is an enigma of you?
+Is the Bible an enigma of you?
 When you open the Bible, do you see yourself in the Scriptures?
+The Law?
 (James 1:23-24).
 Were you fully known from ancient times and revealed within the pages of the Book?
 Are you yourself a “word” of God become flesh?
 If so, what would that mean?

 Several verses add to the mystery,